City of Rockingham: Wards and mayor

 Historically, the mayor was elected from among the councillors.
 The election system was changed for the 2021 council election, with the mayor directly elected.
 Deb Hamblin succeeded retiring Barry Sammels as mayor of the City of Rockingham, becoming the first female to hold this position.
 Hamblin was officially sworn in on 19 October 2021 for a four-year term.

 At the time of the announcement of his retirement in August 2021, Barry Sammels had been the longest-serving active mayor in Western Australia, having first been elected mayor of Rockingham in 2003.
 Previous to this, he had been elected as a councillor in 1997 and as the deputy mayor in 2001.

-Of the current councillors, Leigh Liley is the longest-serving, having first been elected to the council in 1999, while the current mayor, Deb Hamblin, served on the council from 2005 until her election to mayor.
+Of the current councillors, Leigh Liley is the longest-serving, having first been elected to the council in 1999, while the former mayor, Deb Hamblin, served on the council from 2005 until her election to mayor.